mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 ## Calling uStreamer code from Zig

-Now, I want to call the `us_base64_encode` C function from C. I explained the C function signature [above](http://blog.local:1313/notes/zig-unit-test-c/#whats-the-simplest-c-function-in-ustreamer), but now I need to figure out how those semantics translate into Zig.
+Now, I want to call the `us_base64_encode` C function from Zig.

-Figuring out how to translate between C types and Zig types turned out to be the hardest part of this process, as I'm still a Zig novice.

-As a reminder, here's the C function I'm trying to call from Zig:
+As a reminder, here's the C function I'm trying to call from Zig, which I explained [above](http://blog.local:1313/notes/zig-unit-test-c/#whats-the-simplest-c-function-in-ustreamer):

 ```c
 // src/libs/base64.h